MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-in-sign-out.md

 ## Sign in a user

-To sign in a user using the email and OTP code authentication method, collect the email and send an email containing a OTP code for the user to verify their email.
+To sign in a user using the email and OTP code authentication method, collect the email and send an email containing an OTP code for the user to verify their email.
 When the user enters a valid OTP code, the app signs them in.

 To sign in user using email and OTP code you need to: